webdevelopers-eu/PINGJOE/README.md

 > **Q**: I have a reliable backup tool with error reporting already.
 Why do I need PINGJOE?
 >
 > **A**: PINGJOE is the best solution to cover scenarios like your backup tool failing or not running at all, whole range of network issues, backup server down, cron daemon issues, and more.
 PINGJOE awaits an OK result from your program.
 If it does not arrive, and there can be thousands of reasons, we will notify you.
-This solution is more robust and reliable than trying to identify and report separate problems.
+This solution is more robust and reliable than trying to identify separate problems.
 And last but not least the service is located on an independent network shielded from any local issues you might have.

 ![](./pingjoe-warning.png)